HowardALandman/QTD/src/tdc7201/README.md

 Takes the chip out of reset and set up various control parameters.

+* `retain_state` -
+Default False.
+If true, will ignore all other arguments, and instead use the same settings as from the previous call to `on()`.
+Behavior is undefined if there was no previous call.
 * `force_cal` -
 If `True`, will recalibrate the chip after every attempted measurement.
 This is recommended (and, in this version, required and default).